zwang695/alexa-skills-list/skills/B01E106YAE/README.md

 To use the Ceaseless skill, try saying...

-* *Alexa, ask Ceaseless for today's proverb*
+* *Alexa, ask Ceaseless who should I pray for today*

 * *Alexa, ask Ceaseless to tell me a proverb*

 * *Alexa, ask Ceaseless what I can do*

-The Ceaseless skill for Alexa provides a Scripture verse from the book of Proverbs each day, all you have to do is ask!
+The Ceaseless skill for Alexa provides a prayer topic and a Scripture verse from the book of Proverbs each day, all you have to do is ask!

 To start the skill, just say,

 "Alexa, ask Ceaseless for today's proverb."

-Alexa will read a different proverb from the Bible each day.
+Or say,

+"Alexa, ask Ceaseless who I should pray for today."

 ***